Hiroreco/enreco-archive/recap-data/glossary/lore/jobs-entry.md

 ### Preface

-Upon arriving in Ancient Libestal, the heroes were encouraged to pick a job that suited their interests to help them integrate into the new life.
+Upon arriving in Ancient Libestal, the heroes were encouraged to pick a job that suited their interests to help them integrate into their new life.
 These jobs were not just titles—they introduced entirely new gameplay systems and collaboration mechanics.

 ### The Four Jobs